-In 2005, Edgewood College opened a West Side location: the Deming Way campus, located at 1255 Deming Way.
-The Deming Way campus is the primary location for the School of Graduate and Professional Studies.
+In 2005, Edgewood College opened a West Side location: the Deming Way Campus, located at 1255 Deming Way on Madison's far west side.
+The Deming Way Campus is the primary location for the School of Graduate and Professional Studies.
 A number of graduate courses in Business, Education, and Nursing are also held at this location, as are many corporate and professional development offerings.